NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 ```
     catkin_make && roslaunch project_2 GMappingSLAM.launch
 ```
+>*NOTE*: more infos about the parameter we changed for GMapping  can be found into its launch config file.

 ## Localization
+>*REQUIREMENTS*: ira_laser_tools must be installed in order to execute this launch file (see more on the [ira_laser_tools' repo](https://github.com/iralabdisco/ira_laser_tools))

-For the AMCL localization task we are using `AMCL`.
+For the localization task we are using `AMCL`.
 We provide, as requested, a launch file to run:
 1. Velocity and Odometry computers (from project_1) in order to compute the odometry by directly taking encoders data from the bag.
 2. Trajectory printer node, used to offer the requested service for plotting the trajectory followed by the robot (from start until the service call) on the map and then saving it locally.
 3. 4 static transform publishers to publish the TF transform for the 2 lidars (`base_link` -> `rear/front lidar`), one for `base_footprint` -> `base_link` and the last one for `base_link` to `scan`.